Commuting to university: 3 tips for students

 So, changing up modes of transport and listening materials, making up games, or being generally nosey will while away the hours in no time!

-Why commuting to university was the right choice for me
+Why commuting to university is a good idea and the right choice for me

 At age 18, I felt I definitely wasn’t ready to go to university, let alone leave home!
 I was so set on not going, as I thought you had to move away and live in halls, which was definitely not for me.

-And then, someone told me I could continue living at home and attend a local uni.
+And then, someone told me I could continue living at home and commute to university.
 This changed everything!
 So I chose The University of Brighton and decided to study English Literature and Creative Writing whilst living at home, and I’m so pleased with my decisions.
 I get to see my family every day and live in a city I’ve loved for many years.
 I wouldn’t have it any other way!

 Word from the uni…